 …among students who will impact the world for Christ!

 Real life preparation for the real world.
-Hands-on, practical experiences such as learning to type in third-grade, Lego Robotics and yearbook in middle school gives students technology skills necessary to succeed in the world.
-Art, Home Ec, budgeting and health contribute to a well-rounded education.
+Hands-on, practical experiences are a priority at all levels to teach skills necessary to succeed in the world.
 We believe this kind of preparation better equips them to navigate life, wherever they’re called.

 Educating heart and mind.
 We believe a good education engages not just the mind, but also the heart.
 By encouraging in kids God’s heart for people everywhere and extending His justice into the world, we provide the kind of education we thinks matters more than simply making the kind of stellar grades our students do.